 But state-of-mind vacations also deliver new environments that educate, broaden, and deepen.
 And living by nature’s cycles never gets stale.
 I take vacation time every day.

 Picking beans early this morning, I watched two ruby-throated hummingbirds work a huge patch of free-ranging pink zinnias in the lettuce patch.
-I identified a new, beautiful (to my eyes) insect that I later identified as a 5th-instar Green Stinkbug.
+I spied a new, beautiful (to my eyes) insect that I later identified as a 5th-instar nymph of a green stinkbug.
 Wonder!

 During a lunch break, I did a bit of online research and a had a chat with an entomologist friend and former colleague to learn more about the bug.
 I’ve seen hundreds of them this summer, although they don’t seem to have damaged any of the crops my friend tells me they’re likely to attack.
 I’ll have to keep an eye out next growing season.
 Education!